Database of Precedents

 -

-3.1 Activities, policy and processes for quality assurance – evalag – Partial compliance (2024) Student involvement in governance
+3.1 Activities, policy and processes for quality assurance – EVALAG – Partial compliance (2024) Student involvement in governance

 Application Renewal Review Targeted, coordinated by ENQA Decision of 02/07/2024 Standard 3.1 Activities, policy and processes for quality assurance Keywords Student involvement in governance Panel conclusion Compliance Clarification request(s) – RC decision Partial compliance “17.
 In its last decision for renewal of registration on EQAR (of 2019-11-05), evalag was found to be partially compliant with the standard as it had no clear overarching strategy, bringing together planning, budgeting and risk assessment.
 Furthermore, the main decision-making body, the Foundation Board, did not included a student member.